Convectioniproclozide569/BastionRoute/README.md

 # BastionRoute (v0.1.0-alpha)

-> **An outbound-initiated WebSocket orchestrator for WireGuard that operates with zero-inbound port architecture.**
+> **An outbound-initiated WebSocket relay fabric for binary streams that operates with zero-inbound port architecture.**

-BastionRoute is an outbound-only overlay network designed to securely route WireGuard traffic over a stateful Layer-7 WebSocket transport.
+BastionRoute is an outbound-only binary stream relay fabric designed to route binary traffic over a stateful Layer-7 WebSocket transport.

-By initiating all data pipelines via outbound-only connections, BastionRoute requires no open port exposure while preserving WireGuard end-to-end encrypted payloads.
-It operates as a transport encapsulation layer only.
+By initiating all data pipelines via outbound-only connections, BastionRoute requires no open port exposure and does not interpret payload semantics.
+It only provides deterministic routing of binary streams between identified peers over an outbound WebSocket relay fabric.
+BastionRoute is a transport-agnostic relay fabric for routing binary streams between outbound-connected peers.

 ---

 ## ⚡ Architectural Core

-BastionRoute leverages a decoupled, multi-shim architecture that separates the data plane from the control plane to optimize transport efficiency and preserve cryptographic isolation.
-BastionRoute is oblivious of the data being passed through:
+BastionRoute leverages a decoupled, multi-shim architecture that separates the data plane from the control plane to optimize transport efficiency and preserve payload as-is.

 * **Zero-Inbound Footprint:** The home gateway or target server establishes a persistent, outbound-initiated WebSocket control link to a stateless Cloud Relay.
 It does not require inbound ports under normal deployment configurations.
-* **Double-Wrapper Encapsulation:** WireGuard payload is transparently ingested by a user-space Go shim, packed into Layer-7 WebSockets (the use of TLS via nginx or other reverse proxies is highly recommended).
-Wireguard Encryption is never altered.
-BastionRoute does not have access to WireGuard private keys and does not inspect or decrypt WireGuard payload data.
+* **Double-Wrapper Encapsulation:** The binary payload is transparently ingested by a user-space Go shim, packed into Layer-7 WebSockets (the use of TLS via nginx or other reverse proxies is highly recommended).
+The payload is never altered.
 BastionRoute does only one thing, provides an outbound route over websockets.
 * **Stateless Cloud Brokerage:** The public cloud relay functions as a relay broker with no knowledge of payload.
-It routes traffic based entirely on atomic routing tags in memory.
-WireGuard payload contents remain encrypted under WireGuard's security model even if a relay is compromised.
-Relay operators may still observe transport metadata such as connection timing, identifiers, and traffic volume.
+It routes traffic based entirely on http path routing in memory.
+The payload contents injested in the architecture, remain unaltered throughout its lifecycle.

+---

+## (Example 1) WireGuard Network over BastionRoute

 ---